amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Size of patches for the convolutions = 5x5
 Size of patches for the pooling = 2x2

-1st Convolutional Layer
+1st Convolutional Layer (Input = 32x32x3.
+Output = 14x14x6)

 The first layer is fed the 32x32x3 color image.
 This image is put through a 2-dimensional convolution with a stride of 1.
 Next, the result of the convolution is added with a bias vector and their sum is processed using the tf.nn.relu activation operator.
 Then, the result of this activation is put through a max pooling operator using kernal of [1,2,2,1] and a stride of [1,2,2,1].
-Finally, the result of this max pooling is put through a local response normalization operation.
+Finally, the result of this max pooling is passed to succeeding covolution layer.

-2nd Convolutional Layer
+2nd Convolutional Layer  (Input = 14x14x6.
+Output = 5x5x16)

-The second convolutional layer is identical to the first, with two main exceptions.
-First is that the second layer is fed the output of the first convolutional layer.
-Second is that following the activation layer, the local responsed normalization occurs prior to the max pooling operator.
+The second convolutional layer is identical to the first, with one main exceptions.
+The second layer is fed the output of the first convolutional layer.

-1st Fully Connected Layer
+1st Fully Connected Layer (Input = 400.
+Output = 120)

-The output of the second convolutional layer is reshaped and multiplied by a weight matrix.
+The output of the second convolutional layer is flattened into 5x5x16=400 first and multiplied by a weight matrix.
 The result of this multiplication is added to a bias vector, and that summation is passed through the tf.nn.relu activation function.

-2nd Fully Connected Layer
+2nd Fully Connected Layer (Input = 120.
+Output = 84)
+The second fully connected layer is almost identical to the first fully connected, except the output dimention.

+3rd Fully Connected Layer (Input = 84.
+Output = 43)
-The network concludes by multiplying the result of the 1st fully connected layer with a weight matrix, adding a bias, and returning the result for the softmax probability operation to provide the final classification.
+The network concludes by multiplying the result of the 2nd fully connected layer with a weight matrix, adding a bias, and returning the result for the logits operation to provide the final classification.

+The details of the network structures is listed in `cell 12`

 3.3 Training the model